-A statutory declaration will require you to identify your disability, physical illness, or mental health condition, and declare:
+A statutory declaration will require you to identify your disability, illness, or condition, and declare:

-you have the physical illness, mental health condition, or disability, and,
+you have the illness, condition, or disability, and,

-the physical illness, mental health condition, or disability makes wearing a fitted face covering unsuitable.
+the illness, condition, or disability makes wearing a fitted face covering unsuitable.

 Proof of exemption and identity